 As of (Insert Date), all families will have contracted hours specific to their needs.
 Drop off and pick up will be according to your specific hours.
 These agreed-upon specific hours must be abided by (no early or late drop-offs, no early or late pick-ups).
 Unless situationally and previously discussed and agreed upon in advance.

-What is daycare contracted hours?
+What are daycare contracted hours?

 Daycare contracted hours are the amount of time a daycare provider agrees to care for a child.
 Contracted hours can be expressed as a range, such as 8:00 am to 6:00 pm.
 Or as a specific number of hours, such as 40 hours per week.